jedevc/Identicon/README.md

 	$ make

-Then you can navigate to the build folder and execute the code:
+Then you can execute the code:

-	$ cd build/
-	$ java Identicon
+	$ java -cp build/java Identicon

 Each program will output an svg over stdout.
 To generate an svg file, use bash
 redirection:

-	$ java -cp build Identicon > identicon.svg
+	$ java -cp build/java Identicon > identicon.svg

 Note that all the source files, even the ones in interpreted languages, should not be executed from the `source/` directory.
 Run `build.sh` and execute them